thisisnich/betheler-budget-finance/README.md

-# NextJS Convex Starter App
+# Bethel ER Budget & Finance

-This is a starter application using NextJS and Convex, managed with NX for monorepo capabilities.
+This is a budgeting and financial management application for Bethel ER, built using NextJS and Convex, managed with NX for monorepo capabilities.

 ## Getting Started
 ### Pre-requisites